 Rabbi Elyse Wechterman

 Rabbi Elyse Wechterman came to the Reconstructionist Rabbinical Association as Executive Director in the fall of 2015.
-During her tenure she created the Office of Rabbinic Career Development in an effort to serve the professional needs of rabbis in any field of work.
-She has also spearheaded a revised communications strategy and a renewed partnership with the RRC/JRC and other arms of the Reconstructionist movement.
-Rabbi Wechterman also teaches Pulpit Supervision at RRC and serves as an informal advisor to many students.
+During her tenure she created the Office of Rabbinic Career Development to serve the professional needs of rabbis in any field of work.
+She has also spearheaded a revised communications strategy and a renewed partnership with the movement's rabbinical college and national association.
+As one of the founding faculty at Camp Havaya, she has served on the summer faculty for many years.

 Before coming to the RRA, Rabbi Wechterman served as spiritual leader of Congregation Agudas Achim in Attleboro, Massachusetts from 2001 to June of 2014.
 Additionally, she has taught at the college and adult level in many settings and worked broadly with children and families with special needs to create inclusive communities for Jews of all abilities and backgrounds.
 She also previously worked for the national movement as Director of Congregational Services and consulted with congregations throughout the movement on governance, growth, staffing and other congregational issues.